epi-analysis/SRCP_docs/docs/source/06-Data-management.rst

 Data management (internal MRC Epidemiology Unit only)
 =====================================================

-This section is for **MRC Epidemiology Data Managers**, not for collaborators using SRCP for their analyses.
+This section is for **MRC Epidemiology Data Managers**, not for collaborators using the SRCP for their analyses.

 Overview
 --------